-(1) The number of ordinary shares shown includes shares that each shareholder has the right to acquire pursuant to stock options that are presently exercisable or exercisable within 60 days after April 1, 2016 and restricted share units that vest within 60 days after April 1, 2016.

-- (2) If a shareholder has the right to acquire shares by exercising stock options or the vesting of restricted share units, these shares are deemed outstanding for the purpose of computing the percentage owned by the specific shareholder (that is, they are included in both the numerator and the denominator) but they are disregarded for the purpose of computing the percentage owned by any other shareholder. - (3) Number of shares subject to options that were immediately exercisable or are exercisable within 60 days from April 1, 2016, and restricted share units that vest within 60 days after April 1, 2016. - (4) The address for Messrs.
-Shwed and Nacht is c/o Check Point Software Technologies Ltd., 5 Ha'solelim St., Tel Aviv, Israel.
-Except as may be provided by applicable community property laws, Messrs.
-Shwed and Nacht have sole voting and investment power with respect to their ordinary shares.
+- (1) The number of ordinary shares shown includes shares that each shareholder has the right to acquire pursuant to stock options that are presently exercisable or exercisable within 60 days after May 10, 2019, and restricted share units that vest within 60 days after May 10, 2019. - (2) If a shareholder has the right to acquire shares by exercising stock options or the vesting of restricted share units, these shares are deemed outstanding for the purpose of computing the percentage owned by the specific shareholder (that is, they are included in both the numerator and the denominator) but they are disregarded for the purpose of computing the percentage owned by any other shareholder. - (3) Number of shares subject to options that were immediately exercisable or are exercisable within 60 days from May 10, 2019, and restricted share units that vest within 60 days after May 10, 2019. - (4) The address for Mr. Shwed is c/o Check Point Software Technologies Ltd., 5 Ha'solelim St., Tel Aviv, Israel.
+Except as may be provided by applicable community property laws, Mr. Shwed has sole voting and investment power with respect to his ordinary shares. - (5) As of December 31, 2018, based on information contained in a Schedule 13G/A filed by Massachusetts Financial Services Company with the Securities and Exchange Commission on February 13, 2019.
+The address for Massachusetts Financial Services Company is 111 Huntington Avenue, Boston, Massachusetts 02199.